"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus

-\subsubsection{Barriers}
+\subsection{Barriers}

-\\ While many individuals have reported successful experiences using ChatGPT to enhance their coding practices, there are also significant barriers and concerns that need to be addressed.
+While many individuals have reported successful experiences using ChatGPT to enhance their coding practices, there are also significant barriers and concerns that need to be addressed.

-One of the most prominent issues with ChatGPT's answers is related to reliability.
+One of the most prominent issues with ChatGPT's answers is related to \textbf{reliability}.
 Specifically in coding scenarios, there have been instances where ChatGPT generated different fictitious codes each time it was asked the exact same question, undermining users' trust in the system.
 To the surprise of many programmers, ChatGPT often fabricated non-existent libraries, commands, or citations.
-These red herrings, or false leads, can be particularly detrimental as it places a significant burden on users to verify each piece of information, potentially eroding trust in the entire solution.
-Users have also noted that even when ChatGPT provides incorrect or ambiguous answers, it does so with a "calm and assured confidence," highlighting a disparity between ChatGPT's responses and users' expectations, especially when users begin to treat it as a real assistant and apply human-like judgment.
+These red herrings, or false leads, can be particularly detrimental as they place a significant burden on users to verify each piece of information, potentially eroding trust in the entire solution.
+Users have also noted that even when ChatGPT provides incorrect or ambiguous answers, it does so with a \emph{"calm and assured confidence,"} highlighting a disparity between ChatGPT's responses and users' expectations, especially when users begin to treat it as a real assistant and apply human-like judgment.
 This unreliability is exacerbated by the fact that ChatGPT operates as a standalone program.
-As one user put it, "ChatGPT only helps if you can judge whether its answer is correct, unlike an answer with 50 upvotes on Stack Overflow, which you \_know\_ is correct."
+As one user put it, \emph{"ChatGPT only helps if you can judge whether its answer is correct, unlike an answer with 50 upvotes on SO, which you \_know\_ is correct."}

-During their exploration, users discovered that ChatGPT's responses were sensitive to the way questions were phrased, with better answers often requiring a clear and specific goal.
-While prompt engineering has long been recognized as a crucial aspect of developing Large Language Models (LLMs), software engineers unfamiliar with this process found it time-consuming to learn how to write effective prompts.
-As one user noted, "Anyone can type something in and get an answer, but getting the answer you want is a different story."
+During their exploration, users discovered that ChatGPT's responses were \textbf{sensitive} to the way questions were phrased, with better answers often requiring a clear and specific goal.
+While prompt engineering has long been recognized as a crucial aspect of developing LLM, software engineers unfamiliar with this process found it time-consuming to learn how to write effective prompts: \emph{"Anyone can type something in and get an answer, but getting the answer you want is a different story."}